starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 Squashes a dictionary represented by an array of read/write logs.
 A squashed dictionary is one whose intermediate updates have been summarized and each key appears exactly once with its most recent value.
-This is the only function in this module that asserts the consistency of updates that were made to the dictionary represented by ``DictAccess``.
+This is the only function in this module that asserts the consistency of accesses to the dictionary represented by the ``DictAccess`` array.
-A program that uses dict operations without ``invoking dict_squash()`` can run successfully even if it contains inconsistent updates to the dictionary (see example below).
+A program that uses dict operations without invoking ``dict_squash()`` can run successfully even if it contains inconsistent dictionary operations (see example below).

 The function uses the ``range_check`` builtin and thus requires ``range_check_pointer`` as an implicit argument